Guidelines and Procedures

 Cell Phone Policy

 Students may bring cell phones but cell phone usage will be somewhat limited.
 Students are allowed to carry their phones, however, they will be asked to store their phones at the beginning of each class.
-Cell phone use is prohibited at showcases, performances, films, and other designated group events.
+Cell phone use is prohibited at showcases, performances, films, and other designated group events however, at times, instructors may invite students to use cell phones during class time for facilitating learning experiences.
 Failure to comply will result in the loss of phone privileges.
 If parents/guardians need to contact a student during the day, they may call the Governor’s School office at (540) 831-5569.
-In the event of an emergency, parents/guardians can reach the student by calling Campus Police at (540) 831-5500 or the Senior Resident Director Liza Moles at (540) 577-0106.
+In the event of an emergency, parents/guardians can reach the student by calling Campus Police at (540) 831-5500 or the Senior Resident Director.